IKAM is the association of internationally active coordinators and people in positions of responsibility within the anthroposohic-medical movement.

 Elma Pressel: Coordination Anthroposophic Body Therapy page under construction

-Aglaja Graf: Forum Eurythmy Therapy
+Aglaja Graf: Eurythmy Therapy

 Kirstin Kaiser: International Coordination Therapeutic Art